comychitz/encoder/README.md

 A small set of C functions targeted for iterfacing a rotary encoder (specifically, Bourns Pro Audio Incremental Encoder PEC11-4215F-S24) with a Raspberry Pi B+ V1.2.

 ### usage
 Include "encoder.h" in your C/C++ program and link with the encoder object file.
-Begin reading values from the encoder by calling startMonitoring().
-Use stopMonitoring() to stop reading and wait() if you are looking to stop and wait in your program.

 defined event types:
   - CLOCKWISE_STEP